PlaidCloud/website/content/en/docs/concepts/configuration/configmap.md

 ## ConfigMap object

-A ConfigMap is an API [object](/docs/concepts/overview/working-with-objects/kubernetes-objects/) that lets you store configuration for other objects to use.
-Unlike most Kubernetes objects that have a `spec`, a ConfigMap has `data` and `binaryData` fields.
+A ConfigMap is an API [object](/docs/concepts/overview/working-with-objects/PlaidCloud-objects/) that lets you store configuration for other objects to use.
+Unlike most PlaidCloud objects that have a `spec`, a ConfigMap has `data` and `binaryData` fields.
 These fields accept key-value pairs as their values.
 Both the `data` field and the `binaryData` are optional.
 The `data` field is designed to contain UTF-8 byte sequences while the `binaryData` field is designed to